 - Perming hair

 - Long hair styling

-- Adhering to all elements of Occupational health and safety
+- Adhering to all elements of Workplace Health and Safety

 - Build a client base